 Like all kinds of green plant species, aquarium plants also need CO2, and it’s a must-needed nutrient for them.
 So, do you need a co2 system for a planted aquarium?
 It’s a reasonable question asked by many aquarists often.
-The answer is not that straightforward and needs a bit of explanation.
+But, unfortunately, the answer is not that straightforward and needs a bit of explanation.

-Although aquarium plants require co2 to survive and grow, a co2 system is not still essential for planted tanks always.
+Although aquarium plants require co2 to survive and grow, a co2 system is not always essential for planted tanks.
 Because co2 naturally occurs in the aquarium water, and it can be sufficient for your plants.

 But in some cases, aquarium plants need an additional co2 system to grow and flourish.
 Primarily, it depends on the types of plants you have and some other factors.
-If you want to have a densely planted tank with flourishing green plants, you might need a co2 system at some points.
+For example, if you want to have a densely planted tank with flourishing green plants, you might need a co2 system at some points.

 In this article, I’ll talk in detail about plants’ co2 requirements to help you for a complete understanding of this matter.

 Why Do Aquarium Plants Need CO2?

 You’ve heard about photosynthesis, which is crucial for the growth and survival of green plants.
 Photosynthesis is a photochemical reaction where the plants use co2 to produce sugar and oxygen in the presence of light, which they utilize as a source of energy to grow and survive.

 Photosynthesis takes place in the green leaves and stems of the plants.
 Light and carbon dioxide are basic needs for plants, and your aquarium plants are not exceptions.